 ◊ Georgia's leading scorer in seven games - Loyola Marymount, Mercer, South Carolina (in Athens), at Kentucky, Alabama (twice) and Auburn.

-◊ Became the 67th freshman to start for Andy Landers at Georgia when she opened the game at TCU.
+◊ Became the 67th - of now 73 - freshman to start for Andy Landers at Georgia against TCU.

-◊ Provided significantly increased contibutions following Christmas...after posting two double-digit scoring performances in the first 11 games before the holidays, had 12 such outings in the 23 games after the break.
+◊ Provided significantly increased contibutions following Christmas...after posting two double-digit scoring outputs in the first 11 games before the holidays, had 12 such outings in the 23 games thereafter.

 ◊ At Florida International, was 4-of-4 from the line in the final 43 seconds after the Panthers pulled within three with five seconds remaining.